 Best Car Insurance Companies in Connecticut

-Taking into account reviews, complaint data, and in-depth research, our Geeks have identified the top auto insurance companies in the state.
-Take a look at the info below for a concise summary of their findings:
+Taking into account customer reviews and complaint data, our Geeks identified the best auto insurance companies in the state.
+The table below summarizes our findings:

 Minimum Car Insurance Requirements in Connecticut